10XGenomics/enclone/README.md

 ## So what is enclone good for?

 There are many ways to use 10x data to study immune biology.
 Thus in the previous section, the red clonotypes may represent responses to antigens in the vaccine.
-But for a given disease
-<i>e.g.</i>COVID-19, one might not yet have a vaccine, and thus one needs a different approach.
+But for a given disease <i>e.g.</i>COVID-19, one might not yet have a vaccine, and a different approach is needed.

 One such approach is to <b> identify patient and survivor B cell clonotypes that expand in response to infectious disease</b>.
-These antibodies can then be used to design passive or active vaccines.
+These define antibodies that can be used to design passive or active vaccines.
 One tool enables the mapping of antigen specificity to multiple antigens directly via feature barcoding: LIBRA-seq (Setliff, I <i>et al.</i>  2019.  [<b>High-Throughput Mapping of B Cell Receptor Sequences to